hannesdatta/course-odcm/content/docs/course/_index.md

 - The course uses Python for the technical implementation of collecting web data.
 The course welcomes novices, of whom a significant investment of effort and time is required to learn the necessary skills.
 - [Preparation material](../modules/prep) is available in the form of Jupyter Notebooks or course recommendations at Datacamp.
 Novices may further benefit from following other courses at Tilburg University in which Python is used, for example, *Research Skills: Data Processing* and *Research Skills: Data Processing Advanced*.
-- Students are recommended to use their computer for this course (Windows, Mac, or Linux).
+- Students are recommended to use their computer for this course.
+Windows and Mac users can typically install all required software easily.
+Linux users may require some advanced understanding of their operating system to install all required software.
 Android/Chromebook/iOS devices are not supported.
-Cloud services (e.g., Tilburg's Jupyter server) may not be fully supported (because you can usually not see what happens "outside" of Jupyter Notebook).
+Cloud services (e.g., Tilburg's Jupyter Notebook server) may not be fully supported (because you can usually not see what happens "outside" of Jupyter Notebook).

 ## Teaching format